 UNHCR announces push to end statelessness worldwide by end-2024

-Geneva, November 4, (UNHCR) – UNHCR is today launching a global “I Belong” campaign aimed at ending within 10 years the problem of statelessness – a devastating legal limbo for the millions of people worldwide who lack any nationality and the human rights protections that go with it.
+UNHCR is today launching a global "I Belong" campaign aimed at ending within 10 years the problem of statelessness - a devastating legal limbo for the millions of people worldwide who lack any nationality and the human rights protections that go with it.
 The goal of eradicating statelessness is looking increasingly possible thanks to dramatic recent progress in the number of States acceding to two key UN human rights treaties.

 UN High Commissioner for Refugees António Guterres, UNHCR Special Envoy Angelina Jolie and more than 20 celebrities and world opinion-leaders today published an Open Letter, saying that 60 years after the United Nations first agreed to protect stateless people, "now it's time to end statelessness itself."

 At least ten million people worldwide are currently stateless and a baby is born stateless every ten minutes.
 Not allowed a nationality, they are often denied the rights and services that countries normally offer their citizens.
-Over 600,000 stateless people live in Europe.
-Over 400,000 are in the European Union.

 "Statelessness can mean a life without education, without medical care or legal employment… a life without the ability to move freely, without prospects or hope," the Open Letter said.
 "Statelessness is inhuman.
 We believe it is time to end this injustice."